AssemblyScript/assemblyscript/lib/rtrace/README.md

 # AssemblyScript Rtrace

 A tiny utility to sanitize the AssemblyScript runtime.
-Records allocations, retains, releases and frees performed by the runtime and emits an error if something is off.
+Records allocations and frees performed by the runtime and emits an error if something is off.
 Also checks for leaks.

 Instructions
 ------------